Focused on Resource Road Infrastructure Across Canada.

 East Exit Road Acquisition (Q2 2025)

-Our third transaction is the acquisition of 24 kms of the East Exist Road from Sequoia Resources Corp. and other vendors.
+Our third transaction is the acquisition of 24 kms of the East Exit Road from Sequoia Resources Corp. and other vendors.
 This CRR’s first transaction in the Clearwater region in northern Alberta, a key area due to its long term grown and partnership potential.

 Your road to resources